-The matrix derives a numeric score ranging from 0 to 100 comprised of a weighted compilation of an asset's ENERGY STAR score, Climate Neutral Certification, LEED or GreenPoint Rated rating, and performance on the Green Building Underwriting Standard.
+The matrix derives a numeric score ranging from 25 to 100 comprised of a weighted compilation of an home's ENERGY STAR Home Energy Yardstick score, Climate Neutral Certification, LEED or GreenPoint rating, and performance on the Green Building Underwriting Standard.

-This score is intended to ride with the asset during underwriting, loan decision-making, securitization (if applicable) and capital market reporting.
+This score is intended to ride with the property during underwriting, loan decision-making, securitization (if applicable) and capital market reporting.